|

 Robinson (1981-1983, lead vocals and guitar).
 This

-Lorber's album "Step by step" in 85 and released a
+Jeff Lorber's album "Step by step" in 85 and released

-Wali Mohammed participated.
-Even though the album was lacking
+Abdul Wali Mohammed participated.
+Even though the album was

-of good melodies it did include the tasty mid-tempo track "You're
+lacking of good melodies it did include the tasty mid-tempo

 Mike

-by multiple artists.
-He played guitar on B. B. & Q. bands
+used by multiple artists.
+He played guitar on B. B. &

-B. B. & Q. band background vocalist and former Network member
+former B. B. & Q. band background vocalist and former

-Johnny Kemp's debut album in 86, Billy Ocean's album in 88,
+Network member Johnny Kemp's debut album in 86, Billy Ocean's

-Atlantic starr's album the same year and on team mate Vince
+album in 88, Atlantic starr's album the same year and on team

-Henry's solo album in 90 to mention just some of them.
+mate Vince Henry's solo album in 90 to mention just some of

 Vince